 Instructor reserves the right to request disruptive students to leave the classroom.
-Disruptive behavior includes constant joking with each other (if requested be prepared to share with instructor and class), chatting, texting, video/screen sharing etc. while the instructor is talking.
+Disruptive behavior includes constant chatting, texting, video/screen sharing etc. while the instructor is talking.
 Disrespectful behavior such as sleeping in class or disrespecting instructor or peers (by action or words or behavior) will not be tolerated.